xuanxoo/todo-app-tdd/README.md

 # To-Do App

-This is a simple To-Do app implementation using TDD with react testing library just for practice.
+This is a simple To-Do app in React using TDD and react-testing-library just for fun.

 # Installation
 Requirements: node.